-The Group incurred a loss for the year of \$8,047,839 and generated a cash outflow of \$7,687,097 from operating activities.
+The Group incurred a loss for the year of \$8,047,840 and generated a cash outflow of \$7,687,097 from operating activities.
+The Group also had a net current liability position of \$792,491.

 The Group remains in the development phase of operations.
-In considering their position, the Directors have had regard to the current cash reserves, the level of forecast cash expenditure and the additional capital raised subsequent to reporting date.
+In considering their position, the Directors have had regard to the current cash reserves, the level of forecast cash expenditure, contemplated sale transaction and additional capital raising.
 The Directors have concluded there are reasonable grounds to believe the Company is a going concern and will be able to continue to pay its debts as and when they become due and payable.